-Study at New Zealand's top sport and recreation university.
+Study at one of the world's best sport and recreation universities.
 Take your interest in sport, recreation and fitness, and create a rewarding career for yourself.

 There's demand for skilled sport, recreation and fitness professionals in New Zealand and overseas.
 Join us and we help you develop the skills to play a key role in this exciting industry.

 At AUT you have access to world-class facilities, high-achieving academics and researchers, and our outstanding workplace experience programme.
 Industry experience is an important part of your study, and you can choose from a vast number of host organisations.

 Art History, Classical Studies, Drama, English, Geography, Health Education, History, Media Studies, Social Studies and either Physical Education or a subject from Biology, Chemistry, Earth and Space Science, Physics, Science or Calculus, Mathematics, Statistics

 Consider starting with our Certificate in Sport and Recreation.

 Add an additional major or a minor to your bachelor’s degree and study another area that interests you.
 You can choose from a wide range of additional majors or minors.

 All students do the same courses in Year 1, so you don’t need to choose a major when you apply for the Bachelor of Sport and Recreation.
 You choose your major at the end of Year 1.
 You can also study a double major or complete the degree without a major, which gives you the flexibility to select a range of courses of interest from across all of our majors.

 All courses and majors are available at the North Campus.
 All core courses, all first semester courses and the full Bachelor of Sport and Recreation standard pathway are available at the South Campus.